-A number of fellowships, assistantships, and scholarships are available to graduate students in philanthropic studies.
+Several fellowships, assistantships, and scholarships are available to graduate students in philanthropic studies.
 Complete applications must be submitted by February 15 for scholarship consideration.
 More information here.

 The student must have a bachelor's degree or higher from an accredited college or university to apply.